jonbent/deliv-challenge/README.md

 1. You must use 3rd party APIs to produce a list of vehicles.

     a.
-You should be able to sort by Year, Make, Model, VIN number, and Size*
+You should be able to sort by Year, Make, Model, VIN number, and Size (unable to find API that fit this description).

 2. You should be able to create a review in your database for any vehicle in the list.